cwarren/wsrl_demo/README.md

 * using rich / complicated data structures (i.e. array, hashes/objects, functions, etc., all potentially nested multiple levels)
 * make significant use of the JS console in the development/debug process

+The next step is to flesh out the UI a bit - better display, more complex display and interaction management, and actually interacting with the user.